Uchejoy19/DSA-Capstone-Project-1-/README.md

    - Reduce shipping cost for the goods that are not urgent
    - Improve delivery performance for urgent orders by ensuring they are always shipped using metered means.

-    ### Recommendation:
+#### Recommendation:
     - Align shipping methods with order priority to reduce costs.
-    - Automated shipping rules should be implemented in the order processing system to enforce the right method based on priority.
+Automated shipping rules should be implemented in the order processing system to enforce the right method.